-Over the next few months, we will be looking at how we can take forward this important work, and how we can work with others to help deliver the change that is needed.
+We will continue to take this important work forward, and look at how we can work with others to help deliver the change that is needed.